AdobeDocs/dynamic-media-classic.zh-Hant/help/dynamic-media-classic-desktop-app.md

 1. Post the login UI, you will notice the familiar browser UI experience.
 You can carry your day to day activity as usual now on the desktop app UI.

-## Known Windows-only limitation in Dynamic Media Classic
+## Known limitations in Dynamic Media Classic

-**_Is there a limitation on the number of files that can be uploaded through the desktop app UI?_**<br>Yes, a maximum of 150 files can be uploaded at a time by way of the desktop app UI.
+**_Applies to Windows only &ndash; Is there a limitation on the number of files that can be uploaded through the desktop app UI?_**<br>Yes, a maximum of 150 files can be uploaded at a time by way of the desktop app UI.

-**_How do I switch between companies?_**<br>To switch between companies, do the following:
+**_Applies to Windows and macOS &ndash; How do I switch between companies?_**<br>To switch between companies, do the following:
 * In the Dynamic Media Classic app, select the new company from the company drop-down list.
 * When the pop-up appears, tap **[!UICONTROL OK]** to sign out and close the app.